ymollard/python-advanced-slides/exercises.md

 Limit to 30s of computation max.
 What is the best number of digits you can achieve?

 ---
-# Mini-project 7: Write asynchronous code – The chess master
+# Mini-project 6: Asynchronous programming – The chess master

 In this mini-project, we will simulate **moves of chess** during a tournament in which a unique chess master faces many opponents by turns